sara-nl/sdrdocs/source/Pages/General/grant_access.rst

 In this page you will find general information about getting access to the SURFsara Data Repository:

 .. contents::
-    :depth: 1
+    :depth: 2

 .. _obtain-account:

 ==============================
-How to obtain an account
+Obtain an account
 ==============================

 To get access to the repository service you need to login as a registered user.
 To obtain user credentials you should first send a registration request via the Login page.